Wrestling in Armenia: Kokh

 Kokh (Կոխ) is the Armenian national wrestling, known since the Early Middle Ages.
 It's considered to be one of the oldest forms of wrestling.
 It had influenced the Soviet martial sport Sambo.

 The winner is the one who throws the opponent on the mat without boosting and/or turning him.
 Pushing the opponent out of the mat, which has a radius of 7–9 meters, also results in winning.
 A Kokh fight usually lasts from 5 to 10 minutes.
 The Kokh fights are often accompanied with Armenian folk music and before the beginning of a fight wrestlers do folk dances.

 Two varieties of Kokh are Lori Kokh and Shirak Kokh.
 The main difference between two styles is between the clothing.
-In Shirak Kokh, wrestlers wear shalwar pants and are topless and were allowed to grab the legs of the opponent.
-In Lori Kokh, they wear chokha (traditional Caucasian dress) and have to grab the opponent's dress to throw or push them out.
+In Shirak Kokh, wrestlers wear shalvar pants and are topless and were allowed to grab the legs of the opponent.
+In Lori Kokh, they wear chokha (traditional Caucasian costume) and have to grab the opponent's dress to throw or push them out.
 Until the late 1980s, Kokh was practiced in rural areas of Armenia, although no professional Kokh athletes existed.
-Today, about 700 children in Armenian practice Kokh.
+Today, about 700 children in Armenia practice Kokh.